Statistical inference for the probability of necessity for causal attribution: Simulations

-We apply the method proposed in Section \ref{sec:cov} to estimate the covariate-assisted bound, and the methods in Sections \ref{sec:ci} and \ref{sec:with no covariate} to construct confidence intervals for $\PN$.
-For the estimation of the lower and upper bounds, we employ $5$-fold cross-fitting, i.e., $K = 5$, and consider three settings with different working models for $\pi(X,V)$: (i) a flexible model that separately estimates $\pi(x,V) = \Pr(Y=1\mid X=x,V)$ for $x=0,1$ using SuperLearner \citep{polley2019package} with candidate estimation methods including simple means of outcome, generalized additive models, regression splines, regression trees, and random forests; (ii) a logistic outcome model with interaction between $X$ and $V$,
+We apply the method proposed in Section \ref{sec:cov} to estimate the bounds and construct confidence intervals for $\PN$.
+To estimate $L$ and $U$, we employ $5$-fold cross-fitting, i.e., $K = 5$, and consider three settings with different working models for $\pi(X,V)$: (i) a flexible model that separately estimates $\pi(x,V) = \Pr(Y=1\mid X=x,V)$ for $x=0,1$ using SuperLearner \citep{polley2019package}, with candidate estimation methods including simple means of outcome, generalized additive models, regression splines, regression trees, and random forests; (ii) a correctly specified logistic outcome model with interaction between $X$ and $V$,